wesleyZero/wesleyZero/README.md

 ## <div align="center">👽 Hello there 🖖
 I'm Wesley.
-I'm a python developer with a background in Chemical Engineering.</div>
+I'm a python developer.
+Currently exploring in the direction of AR, VR, AI, and Computer Vision.</div>

 <div align="center">